epgalvan/social-utility-modeling/docs/index.rst

 A special thank you to Alan Sanfey, Molly Crockett, Jeroen van Baar, {} for allowing me to create a tutorial based on their data.
 Your commitment to fair, free, and accessible education is appreciated immensely.

+If you notice typos, grammatical errors, incorrect information, or have suggestions to improve this handbook, email me at epgalvan20@g.ucla.edu.